Skip to main content

 What are arbitrage funds?

 Arbitrage funds are hybrid funds, which means they can invest in both equity and debt.
-However, most arbitrage funds are equity-oriented hybrid funds as they have more than 65% exposure in the equity market.
+However, most arbitrage funds are equity-oriented hybrid mutual funds as they have more than 65% exposure in the equity market.
 Arbitrage funds can be a preferred option for investors with a low-risk appetite.
 Now that you know about the arbitrage mutual funds meaning, let’s see how these funds can help you make money.

 Arbitrage funds take advantage of the differences in securities prices between markets.
 These price variations may be the result of a number of things, including market inefficiencies, supply-demand mismatches, and variations in trade volume.